edwardhaddican/React-Redux-Pagination/02-senior/technical-interview-questions.md

 ## Q: Explain some common lifecycle methods in React, and how you would use them

+`componentDidMount`: this is fired once after a component is initially rendered and mounted on the DOM.
+It is the recommended place to perform side effects like AJAX to fetch data that the component needs from the server

+`componentWillUnmount`: this is fired when a component is "unmounted" (removed) from the DOM.
+You should use it to clean up things like event listeners or timers (otherwise, you would get a memory leak)

+`shouldComponentUpdate`: this is fired when a component receives new props, or when the component's state has changed.
+You can use the nextProps and nextState to determine whether the component's render method should fire again.
+If you should, then you return true from the method.
+If you want to prevent a re-render, return false

 ## Q: What is the difference between a (contiguous) array and a linked list?
 What are the advantages/disadvantages of each?

+A contiguous array is a set of cells that are physically adjacent in memory.
+This locality makes it very easy to quickly traverse them.
+However, you need to know the size of the array beforehand - otherwise, if you end up needing more space, you need to re-allocate a new set of adjacent cells and copy all of the data over into them.

+A linked list is a set of cells that are physically dispersed throughout memory.
+Each cell stores some data, and the link to the next and/or previous cell in the list.
+This means it takes longer to traverse the list.
+However, because the cells do not need to be physically adjacent, you can easily add new nodes to the list.

 ## Q: What is a relational database, and what are it's advantages and disadvantages?

+* Data is stored in relational tables
+* Primary/foreign key relations
+* Use SQL as our means of querying
+* ACID-compliant transactions
+  * A - Atomicity
+  * C - Consistency
+  * I - Isolation
+  * D - Durability
+* "All or nothing"
+* Tends to be better at scaling "vertically"
+* Harder to scale "horizontally", because you may compromise ACID-qualities, or just be slower
+* Need to know what your data looks like ahead of time.
+Adding/removing columns from a table can be a lot of work.

 ## Q: Explain the way `this` works in JavaScript

 ## Q: Explain the concept of closures in JavaScript

+A closure is created when a function is returned outside of the scope in which it was declared.

 ## Q: What is Node, and what are its advantages?